 The committee is required to make decisions based on the best available evidence of both clinical effectiveness and cost effectiveness.
 Guideline recommendations should be based on the expected costs of the different options in relation to their expected health benefits (that is, their 'cost effectiveness') rather than the total implementation cost.
 However, the committee will also need to be increasingly confident in the cost effectiveness of a recommendation as the cost of implementation increases.
-Therefore, the committee may require more robust evidence on the effectiveness and cost effectiveness of any uncertainties must be offset by a compelling argument in favour of the recommendation.
-The cost impact or savings potential of a recommendation should not be the sole reason for the committee's decision.
+Therefore, the committee may require more robust evidence on the effectiveness and cost effectiveness of any recommendations that are expected to have a substantial impact on resources; any uncertainties must be offset by a compelling argument in favour of the recommendation.
+The cost impact or savings potential of a recommendation should not be the sole reason for the committee's decision.2